Alejogb1/job-board/blog-data/why-doesnt-ganache-connect-to-the-network.md

 id: "why-doesnt-ganache-connect-to-the-network"
 ---

-ah, ganache and network connectivity issues, a tale as old as time, or at least as old as local blockchain development. i've seen this one crop up more times than i've had lukewarm coffee during late night debugging sessions. and believe me, that's a lot. let's break down the usual suspects, shall we?
+ah, ganache and network connectivity issues, a tale as old as time, or at least as old as local blockchain development. i've seen this one crop up more times than i've had lukewarm coffee during late night debugging sessions. and believe me, that's a lot. let's break down the usual suspects?

 first off, the most common gotcha is a mismatch in network configurations. you'd be surprised how many times i've spent staring blankly at logs only to realize i was connecting to the wrong port. it’s usually something small, and often frustrating. you might have ganache running on port `7545` and your application is trying to connect to the default `8545` or vice-versa. double-check your `truffle-config.js`, or whichever config file you're using to specify your provider. i even once spent half a day pulling my hair out because the config was pointing to a remote network and not my local ganache instance (whoops!). it happens to the best of us. here's how i typically configure my network settings: